glouppe/info8006-introduction-to-ai/projects/project3/README.md

 ## Instructions

 In this third part of the project, Pacman got tired of ghosts wandering around him, so he bought a magic gun that make the ghosts edible.
 But while he shot them, he figured out that the gun also made them invisible.
 Fortunately, he also got his hands on a rusty distance sensor.
 The sensor returns a noisy Manhattan distance between pacman and each ghost, which Pacman can use as evidence to find the ghost positions.
-The noisy distance, denoted $e$, is drawn from a Gaussian distribution centered around the true Manhattan distance with unit variance.
+The noisy distance, denoted $e$, results from the addition of noise to the true Manhattan distance, the noise being sampled from a binomial distribution centered around 0.

-$$e \sim \mathcal{N}(\mu=\text{ManhattanDistance}(\text{Pacman}, \text{Ghost}), \sigma^2=1)$$
+$$e = \text{ManhattanDistance}(\text{Pacman}, \text{Ghost}) + z - np \qquad z \sim \text{Binom}(n, p),$$

+where $n=4$ and $p=0.5$.

 Pacman knows that the ghosts are afraid of him and are more likely to take actions that makes it move away from him.
 Their exact action policy of the ghosts (`afraid`, `fearless` and `terrified`) should be deducted from the [ghostAgents.py](pacman_module/ghostAgents.py) file.